 The smartphone’s memory subsystem must evolve as well.
 As software developers up the ante on richer personalized experiences, the mobile device must be equipped to handle the barrage of data that richer applications will create.
 While the car accesses the smartphone’s various applications and personalized datasets, the mobile device is constantly “file caching” and reading/writing into memory.
 This scenario requires both increased memory size and improved storage performance.

 Micron is in a unique position to provide both the solutions and the expertise for optimizing car and smartphone technology.
 We deliver a diverse portfolio of high-performance DRAM and non-volatile Flash memory that meet the unique requirements of quality, reliability, and temperature.
 But more importantly, we offer hands-on support through dedicated architecture teams to solve some of the most difficult challenges.

 Moving forward, new opportunities are on the horizon for personalization in the connected car.
-The upcoming 5G cellular network, with throughput up to 50 times faster than existing 4G networks, offers a lot of promise for both mobile devices and the automotive space.
+The upcoming 5G cellular network, with throughput up to 20 times faster than existing 4G LTE networks, offers a lot of promise for both mobile devices and the automotive space.
 These blazing fast speeds will move more data between the smartphone and car, driving the need for even faster memory and higher capacity storage.
-Micron is well positioned to solve these future challenges with emerging memory technologies, including LPDDR4, UFS 2.1, Octal NOR Flash and 3D NAND Flash.
+Micron is well positioned to solve these future challenges with advanced memory technologies, including LPDDR4x, UFS 3.0, GDDR6 and QLC NAND Flash.

 It’s clear that innovation in both automotive and smartphone technologies isn’t standing still.
 It is certain that fully autonomous driving will become a reality, smartphone camera resolutions will get higher, multimedia will become richer, and the amount of car sensors and accelerometers will increase.
 For these reasons, it’s critical that the vehicles continually employ a better, faster, and more sophisticated memory and storage subsystem to enable the future driver experience.